dmccreary/moving-rainbow/docs/index.md

-# Welcome to the Arduino Moving Rainbow documentation!
+# Welcome to the MicroPython Moving Rainbow documentation!

 ![](img/moving-rainbow-logo.png)